Melbourne laneway tour with Hidden Secrets Tours

 This may sound a little cocky, but the pulse of Melbourne practically beats in my veins.

-You’ll often find me decked out in my finest black street-wear, zigzagging along laneways, dodging espresso martini-wielding waiters and inhaling an aromatic blend of mysterious cuisines.
+You’ll often find me decked out in my finest black street-wear, zigzagging along laneways, dodging espresso martini-wielding waiters and enjoying the heady aromas of various international cuisines.
 So when I was asked to review Hidden Secrets Tours’ Melbourne laneway tour, I couldn’t help but think I already had this city covered.
 I had a lot to learn!

 On cue it starts drizzling.
 Luckily our guide Zoe, poised with a large yellow umbrella, is prepared for the ever-changing Melbourne weather.
 Zoe’s introduction at our meeting point in Federation Square reminds us of the controversy originally caused by the square’s architectural design; it’s now as synonymous with Melbourne as the laneways we’re about to explore.